Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 id: install
 title: How to install
 sidebar_position: 4
+# Display h2 to h5 headings
+toc_min_heading_level: 2
+toc_max_heading_level: 4
 ---

 ## 🚨 NB!
 Before you begin

-> The driver does not do any setup of your BMS/Battery.
-You need to have a working battery before you start
+> The driver does not do any setup of your BMS/battery.
+You need to have a working battery before you start.

-> From release v0.12 you need to be running Venus OS `v2.80` or higher.
+> From the driver release `v0.12` you need to be running Venus OS `v2.80` or higher.

 > Note!
-The current version require Venus OS `2.91` or `2.92` else you will see a white screen after the install.
+The current version require Venus OS `v2.91` or `v2.92`.
+Else you will see a white screen after the install.
 I will remove this note when that issue is fixed.

 The driver currently implement some hard limits.
 Make sure your device is set up correctly and can handle these limits before you install.

- * `50A` charge (to lower this see 2. below Settings for your GX)
+ * `50A` charge (to lower this see [How to change the default limits](/dbus-serialbattery/general/install#how-to-change-the-default-limits))
- * `60A` discharge (to lower this see 2. below Settings for your GX)
+ * `60A` discharge (to lower this see [How to change the default limits](/dbus-serialbattery/general/install#how-to-change-the-default-limits))
  * `2.9V` min cell voltage
  * `3.45V` max cell voltage